tracim/tracim/README.md

 _Note: the following information is for Debian.
 For other OS, adapt the package names._

-You'll need to install the following packages:
+You'll need to install the following packages on your Operating System:

-    apt-get install realpath python3 python-virtualenv python3-dev python-pip build-essential postgresql-server-dev-all libxml2-dev libxslt1-dev python-lxml
+    apt-get install git realpath python3 python-virtualenv python3-dev python-pip build-essential libxml2-dev libxslt1-dev python-lxml

-If you work on a local database, then you also need to install PostgreSQL:
+## Database ##

+If you want use PostgreSQL as database engine:

-    apt-get install postgresql postgresql-client
+    apt-get install postgresql-server-dev-all postgresql postgresql-client

+Or if you want to use MySQL as database engine

+    apt-get install mysql-server mysql-client libmysqlclient-dev

 ## Installation ##

 ### Get the source ###

-Get the sources from Bitbucket:
+Get the sources from github with git:

     git clone https://github.com/tracim/tracim.git
     cd tracim/

 *Note: Now everything is documented to be executed from the tracim directory newly created.*

 ### Setting-up python virtualenv ###

-_Reminder : Tracim is developped and tested using python3.4._
+_Reminder : Tracim is developed and tested using python3.4._

-Tracim uses virtualenv as deployment environment.
+We strongly recommend to use virtualenv as deployment environment.
 This ensure that there will be no conflict between system-wide python installation and Tracim required ones.
+To Create the virtual environment:

-    virtualenv -p /usr/bin/python3 tg2env
+    virtualenv -p /usr/bin/python3.4 tg2env

+And to activate it in your terminal session (**all tracim command execution must be executed under this virtual environment**)):

     source tg2env/bin/activate

+To install tracim and it's dependencies:

     cd tracim && python setup.py develop && cd -
     pip install -r install/requirements.txt

+**Note**: If you want to use MySQL database, please refer to Documentation/database schema note to install required package.

 ## Database Setup ##